mhogomchungu/tasks/README.md

 This library wraps a function into a future where the result of the wrapped function can be retrieved through the future's 3 public methods:

-1. .get()  runs the wrapped function on the current thread.Could block the thread and hang GUI.
+1. .get()  This method runs the wrapped function on the current thread and could block the thread and hang GUI.

 2. .then() This medhod does a few things: